Skip to main content

 4. Subscribing to Real-time Updates

-// Create a subscription and stream updates
+// Create a subscription and use sync for reliable polling

 const subscribeToObjects = async (token, elementIds, callback) => {